realitymod/Manual/the_basics/README.md

 In PR:BF2 you cannot spawn at every control point that your team controls.
 Spawn points available in PR:BF2 are:

 * **Your squad's rally point \(RP\)** is a green circle surrounding a spawn point with your squad’s number adjacent to it.
 Depending on the location of your squad’s RP in relation to a team’s FOB will determine its longevity.
 Note: If you spawn on another squad’s rally point, you will automatically spawn at your own rally point, or any nearby FOB.
 If none available you will be moved to the main base of your team.
 If overrun by the enemy, your squad’s RP will disappear.
-RPs are only available to conventional forces. _\(To learn more about rally points see_ [_the Rally Point section_](the_squad_leader/README.md#rally-points)_\)_
+RPs are only available to conventional forces. [(see Deployable Structures)](../the_squad_leader/README.md#rally-points)

 > ![](/assets/rally.png)
 >